Best Practice in Politics

-The Citizens’ University of Larissa promotes a culture of learning in the city which helps to improve the knowledge, skills and future perspectives of all the city’s residents.
+The Citizens’ University of Larissa promotes a culture of learning in the city, helping to improve the knowledge, skills and future prospects of all of the city’s residents.

 The Well-Being of Future Generations Act provides a legal link between the UNs’ Sustainable Development Goals and Wales’s future pathway by creating a set of seven country-level Well-Being Goals.